Skip to main content

 What's in this article?

-When an order is saved, sent to kitchen, paid for, or the cashier moves away from the order entry screen, orders that have kitchen routed items will move to the Kitchen Display System (KDS).
+When an order is saved, sent to kitchen, paid for, or the cashier moves away from the order entry screen, orders with kitchen-routed items will move to the Kitchen Display System (KDS).
 As kitchen staff prepare items, they bump individual items or entire orders from the Active screen to the Bumped screen.
 Kitchen staff can interact with the KDS by touching the screen directly or by using the Bump Bar.

 Orders on the KDS

 When a new ticket is sent, it enters as blue.
-As the order ages, when it passes the first threshold time the order will turn yellow and then when it passes the second threshold it will turn red.
+As the order ages, when it passes the first threshold time, the order will turn yellow.
+When it passes the second threshold, it will turn red.
 As items are prepared on the ticket, each item can be tapped to checkmark it complete.
 When all the items are checked, the KDS will bump the ticket.

 order example